-Lexington Peterson is a junior at Pittsburg State University in Pittsburg, Kansas.
+Lexington Peterson is a senior at Pittsburg State University in Pittsburg, Kansas.
 She is a double-major in plastics engineering technology and polymer chemistry.

-This summer, Lexington is employed in a sustainability-oriented REU program (Research Experiences for Undergraduates, funded by the National Science Foundation) at the University of Maine.
-During the school year, Lexington is actively involved in the Society of Plastics Engineers, Society of Women Engineers, American Chemical Society, Honors College Association, Student Government Association, Phi Kappa Phi, and the Student Sustainability Fund Committee.
-She also works part-time as a lab assistant at the Kansas Polymer Research Center.
+During the summer of 2020, Lexington was employed as a Process Engineer Intern at iMFLUX, a subsidiary of Procter and Gamble.
+During the school year, Lexington is actively involved in the Society of Plastics Engineers, Society of Women Engineers, American Chemical Society, Honors College Association, Student Government Association, Alpha Sigma Alpha sorority, Panhellenic Council, Advancement Ambassadors, Phi Kappa Phi, and the Student Sustainability Fund Committee.

 Sidney TrunzoPennsylvania College of Technology